UKHomeOffice/callisto-accruals-restapi/docs/index.md

 - Tracking balances changes over time
 - Viewing how balances have changed over time (statement)

-## Repository structure
+## Contents

-This repository holds two types of information.

-1. [features](./features/) - the features that make up accruals' functionality.
+- [features](./features/) - the features that make up accruals' functionality.
 Features link off to the containers and the parts of the containers that support them
-2. [containers](./containers/) - each container that makes up accruals has it's own design.
+- [containers](./containers/) - each container that makes up accruals has it's own design.
 These designs support the features of the accruals system
+- [container-model.c4](./container-model.c4) - a C4 model of the system, used to generate images that visualise the API of the container and components within it